18F/identity-idp/docs/Docker.md

 # Docker

-Currently, Docker is not being widely used and is considered deprecated.
+Currently, Docker is not being widely used and this project's Docker configuration is considered deprecated.
 [See this note about Docker](./local-development.md#installing-with-docker) for more details.

 ## Overview